- There may be construction traffic crossing Section 7 during week days. Heavy machinery may also be operating near the trail.

 STA is working to establish a new trail route for this area, and help will eventually be needed with trail construction.
 If you are interested in helping work on the trail, please contact us about being placed on our trail work email list.
 STA is sorry for any inconvenience this may cause trail users.

-Jan.
-2013 - There continues to be a trail detour in effect on Section 15 near Pilot Mountain State Park.
-As you leave the park heading east towards Sauratown Mtn, you need to stay on the roads until you reach the Old Winston/Coon Rd parking lot.
+Section 15 is closed but there is a way around it: As you leave Pilot Mtn Park heading east towards Sauratown Mtn, you need to stay on the roads until you reach the Old Winston/Coon Rd parking lot.
 Leave Pilot Mtn Park, stay on Pilot Knob Park Road and turn left when you reach Old Winston Road.
-Continue down Old Winston Rd. until you reach the gravel parking lot with the railroad tracks at the back of the lot near the woods.
+Continue down Old Winston Rd. until you reach the gravel parking lot with the railroad tracks (on the right).
+At the farthest end of the lot near Coon Rd. is the trail entrance.
 It's about 2 miles from the State Park to the parking lot.